MEANG SEXUAL ASSAULT PREVENTION AND RESPONSE PROGRAM

 CATCH A SERIAL OFFENDER PROGRAM (CATCH):

-The CATCH Program gives people making a sexual assault report, where the name of the suspect is not known by law enforcement, an opportunity to anonymously submit suspect information to help the Department of Defense identify serial offenders.
+The CATCH Program gives adult sexual assault victims who filed restricted reports, certain unrestricted reports where the name of the suspect is not reported to law enforcement or uncovered by law enforcement, or no report opportunity to anonymously submit suspect information to help the Department of Defense identify serial offenders.
 For more information, reach out to a SAPR Professional.

 What is a Special Victim’s Counsel (SVC)?